HeadHunter Group (HHR) versus Its Competitors Critical Survey

-HeadHunter Group (NASDAQ: HHR) is one of 26 public companies in the “Help supply services” industry, but how does it weigh in compared to its competitors?
-We will compare HeadHunter Group to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, profitability, dividends, risk and earnings.
+HeadHunter Group (NASDAQ: HHR) is one of 28 publicly-traded companies in the “Help supply services” industry, but how does it contrast to its peers?
+We will compare HeadHunter Group to similar businesses based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, earnings, risk and valuation.

-37.4% of HeadHunter Group shares are held by institutional investors.
-Comparatively, 62.4% of shares of all “Help supply services” companies are held by institutional investors.
-12.8% of shares of all “Help supply services” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+HeadHunter Group pays an annual dividend of $0.43 per share and has a dividend yield of 1.9%.
+HeadHunter Group pays out 55.8% of its earnings in the form of a dividend.
+As a group, “Help supply services” companies pay a dividend yield of 2.2% and pay out 30.7% of their earnings in the form of a dividend.
+HeadHunter Group has increased its dividend for 1 consecutive years.
+HeadHunter Group lags its peers as a dividend stock, given its lower dividend yield and higher payout ratio.

 Earnings and Valuation

-This table compares HeadHunter Group and its competitors gross revenue, earnings per share and valuation.
+This table compares HeadHunter Group and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue